Your money: Consumers grapple with tip inflation

-NEW YORKWhen Alexander Koury took his cats to get groomed a few weeks ago, he got a bit of a shock at the checkout counter.
+NEW YORK(Reuters) - When Alexander Koury took his cats to get groomed a few weeks ago, he got a bit of a shock at the checkout counter.

 The Phoenix financial planner brought his 5-year-old orange tabbies Frankie and Scotch in for bathing, clipping and shaving, which cost $150.
 But then the payment system asked whether he wanted to tack on a healthy tip: Either 20, 25 or 30 percent.